Anesthesia and Perioperative Medicine

 You will be given instructions concerning the intake of food, drink and medications before surgery.
 It is important that these instructions be followed carefully.
 Failure to do so may result in delay or cancellation of your surgery, or may jeopardize your safety during the procedure.

 Below is a brief description of the different types of anesthesia.
 The anesthesia team and your surgeon will work with you to determine the best type of anesthesia for you.

 Straight Local Anesthesia – Minor surgeries are often performed with straight local anesthesia, without IV sedation and without anesthesia personnel in attendance.
-The surgeon injects a local anesthetic drug, such as lidocaine, into the tissue around the surgical site to numb the area and keep you pain-free during the procedure.
+The surgeon injects a local anesthetic drug, such as lidocaine or marcaine, into the tissue around the surgical site to numb the area and keep you pain-free during the procedure.
 You may be able to take Valium or other anxiety-relieving medications by mouth prior to the procedure.
 You need to arrange this with your surgeon before the procedure.

-The American Society of Anesthesiologists have set up this website for patients to obtain much more detailed information about anesthesiology.
+The American Society of Anesthesiologists have set up this website for patients to obtain more detailed information about anesthesiology.

 Same-day surgery usually is elective and can range in duration from a few minutes to a few hours.
 Modern anesthetic techniques and drugs are used to enable you to continue your recovery safely at home, whether you have received general anesthesia, regional nerve blocks or local anesthesia with intravenous sedation.

 How to contact the Department of Anesthesia and Perioperative Medicine